Please enable JS

 • How do you manage damaged or suspect packs?

 When you are ready to move an end-of-life pack into a controlled recycling stream, working with specialists who handle NiMH batteries can make the process simpler for both drivers and workshops, especially when you need clear logistics and paperwork.
+Many hybrids also keep a catalytic converter on the combustion engine, and that part holds separate value; Blancomet’s catalytic converter recycling service can handle it alongside the pack.

 Summary